 Not really all that evil, more of a godsend I think.
 Jeremy Davies developed the Evil Weevil back in the 90’s and it has spawned many variations.
 Take a look at the fly bins in any of the Calgary fly shops and you will see the success it has achieved.
 The goose biots give the fly a distinct silhouette in the water and it is a proven killer when used on a hopper dropper set-up.

 The SBS was created by Rob O’Reilly and while he has made a few modifications over the original, it is still just as effective.
 Jeremy has really become a master of tying these flies, and if you get a chance to watch him tie one, do so.
 He can bang them off in under 2 minutes, it’s no wonder he is able to tie over 30,000 flies a year.

-On the second day of Christmas my Ghillie tied for me
+On the sixth day of Christmas my Ghillie tied for me

 2 Blae and Black

 Evil Weevil – Click here for the Step-by-Step tutorial

 Back: Thin skin or scud back

 Abdomen: Arizona Dubbing or diamond dub, peacock color

 The turn out was good for this round of flies over at http://FlyFishCalgary.com.
 It’s now on you to vote for your favorites.
 Vote for one, two or all of them if you want to.
 It’s not an easy decision, but it is festive.
 Just a week until Christmas now, don’t be a scrooge, and vote today.